 Adam Dunn leads Biomedical Informatics and Digital Health and is an Associate Professor in the Faculty of Medicine and Health at the University of Sydney.
 His research is about applying data science and machine learning in clinical epidemiology, aiming to improve the use of clinical trial evidence in systematic reviews and clinical practice; and in public health, aiming to improve health behaviours by monitoring how evidence and misinformation are taken up in different communities.

-- Director of Biomedical Informatics and Digital Health and Associate Professor in the School of Medical Sciences, Faculty of Medicine and Health, The University of Sydney, Sydney, Australia.
+- Theme Lead (cf. Head of Department) for Biomedical Informatics and Digital Health and Associate Professor in the School of Medical Sciences, Faculty of Medicine and Health, The University of Sydney, Sydney, Australia.

 - Convener of the Digital Health and Informatics Network at the University of Sydney.